SpecialEffect Case Study Interview

 Who uses the charity software?

-12 members of staff use Harlequin.
-We have created different access rights to the data across the service delivery and fundraising teams.
+12 staff members use Harlequin.
+We have different access rights to the data across the service delivery and fundraising teams.

 How do you use Harlequin?